PagerDuty/backstage-plugin-docs/docs/capabilities.md

 !!! warning
     **Alert Grouping** requires certain capabilities available in AIOps and Event Intelligence which are present in certain licensing models only.

-    If your account doesn't have these capabilities, alert grouping will sillently be ignored.
+    If your account doesn't have these capabilities, alert grouping will silently be ignored.

 ## The future